-- 1. Learn to use the Tektronix 577-177-D1 curve tracer as there is only one of these, parties of two will have to take turns.
-Set it up and run, using the Tektronix first time settings, on various devices, including npn (2N3904) and pnp (2N3906) BJT transistors.
-Record forward and reverse betas and currents at several IB, VCE points for later comparisons. - 2.
-On any of the 417 Lab computers, first check the data acquisition card by going through the last five steps listed in the DAQ Quick Start Guide (copies are in the Lab). - 3.
-Configure the DAQ input and output terminals using conventional DAQ in the NI Measurement and Automation configuration program. - 4.
-Run Mr. E. L. Tan's curve tracing program in LabVIEW on a 2N3904 transistor; save the curves and compare with data obtained via the Tektronix curve tracer.
+3. On any of the 417 Lab computers, first check the data acquisition card by going through the last five steps listed in the DAQ Quick Start Guide (copies are on the web and in the Lab).

+4. Configure the DAQ input and output terminals using conventional DAQ in the NI Measurement and Automation configuration program.

+5. Run Mr. E. L. Tan's curve tracing program in LabVIEW on a 2N3904 transistor; save the curves and compare with data obtained via the Tektronix curve tracer.
 Follow the directions in Mr. Tan's guide.
-Note that if more than one run occurs the program does not reset the base current so edit the LabVIEW program by placing an if statement in the for loop to reset to zero when the for statement starts over [for this change the statement in your own copy from vs=bi+itbs; to vs=(it!=0)?bi+itbs:bi;] - 5.
-Run a curve for one value of IB on the GPIB controlled oscilloscope and save the data; again compare with the data from the LabVIEW and Tektronix curve tracers.
+Note that if more than one run occurs the program does not reset the base current so edit the LabVIEW program by placing an if statement in the for loop to reset to zero when the for statement starts over [for this you may need to change the statement in your own copy from vs=bi+itbs; there may also be an error in an inequality statement]

+6. Run a curve for one value of IB on the GPIB controlled oscilloscope and save the data; again compare with the data from the LabVIEW and Tektronix curve tracers.